Career Navigation: A Closer Look at the Applicant Tracking System

 When a computer might be reading through your resume, it’s also essential to proofread.
 Employers can use an ATS to check for grammar and spelling issues, which may disqualify you for lack of attention to detail.

-ATS systems will rate your resume based on how it matches up with the relevant job description.
+ATS rates your resume based on how it matches up with the job description.
 Make sure your resume reflects the exact keywords to optimize your score and get your materials in front of a recruiter.
-This is why it is important to tailor your resume for each role you apply for.
+Remember to tailor your resume for each role you apply for.

-Known to follow an assessment style of formatting, knockout questions can cover a variety of topics to ensure that you, the applicant, are qualified, willing, and able to perform key job functions.
+Known to follow an assessment style of formatting, knockout questions can cover a variety of topics to ensure that you are qualified, willing, and able to perform key job functions.
 Keep your eye out for these questions on your next application and respond accordingly!

-If you are not feeling confident about your resume’s ability to hold up against an automated system, we recommend that you use tools like Jobscan for review.
-Jobscan will take your resume and see how it compares to a job listing.
+If you are not feeling confident about your resume’s ability to hold up against an automated system, we recommend that you use a resume scanner tool that can review your resume and see how it compares to a job listing.
 If applicable, the system will gather feedback to make suggestions on how to make your materials more “ATS-friendly.”

 If your resume does not make it through an ATS, the likelihood that someone will read your cover letter is low.

 When it comes to your career materials, it’s all about balance.
-Don’t speed through your resume and give all your attention to writing a unique and inspiring cover letter—there are other ways to let your career story shine.
+Don’t speed through your resume to give all your attention to writing a unique and inspiring cover letter — there are other ways to let your career story shine.

 Help Us Improve